 - Contact page with the contact information of the team’s offices and a basic feedback form.

-We implemented a responsive design which allows to comfortably view the site using both desktop and mobile browsers.
+We implemented a responsive design that allows to comfortably view the site using both desktop and mobile browsers.

-The site content scales flexibly to accommodate any window size user might want to choose adapting to mobile view at the point where further scaling is no more appropriate.
-The latter also applies to the desktop viewing.
+The site content scales flexibly to accommodate any window size user might want to choose to adapt to mobile view at the point where further scaling is no more appropriate.
+The latter also applies to desktop viewing.